7. SHARE-BASED COMPENSATION

 Restricted stock activity and positions

 Restricted Stock Unit Activity

-As of March 31, 2022, our unrecognized share-based compensation related to RSUs was $ which we plan to expense over the next years and our unrecognized share-based compensation related to the non-executive PSUs was $ million, which we plan to expense over the next years.
+As of June 30, 2022, our unrecognized share-based compensation related to RSUs was $million which we plan to expense over the next years.
+Our unrecognized share-based compensation related to the executive PSUs was $ million, which we plan to expense over the next years and our unrecognized share-based compensation related to the non-executive PSUs was $ million, which we plan to expense over the next years.

 The entire disclosure for share-based payment arrangement.

 Reference 1: http://www.xbrl.org/2003/role/disclosureRef